A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: A Perturbed DCA for Computing d-Stationary Points of the DC Program

 By an induction argument, we can similarly generalize the discussion above for the cases with $K > 3$.
 Therefore, we verified Assumption~\ref{ass:linear_independence} under the coordinate-wise boundary uniqueness condition for the $K$-medians clustering problem.

-We now move on to establish the theoretical guarantees of the pDCA.
-The following lemma is one of the key theoretical results in this paper, which proves a uniform lower bound on the probability of selecting any active gradient in $\mathcal{S}(x^*)$ at the cluster points $x^*$ under the perturbation mechanism of Algorithm~\ref{alg:pDCA}.
+We now move on to establish the theoretical guarantees of the perturbed DCA.
+If $\mathcal M(x^*)$ is not a singleton, define

+The Lemma~\ref{lem:selection_prob} below is one of the key theoretical results in this paper, which proves a uniform lower bound on the probability of selecting any active gradient in $\mathcal{S}(x^*)$ at a cluster point $x^*$ under the perturbation mechanism of Algorithm~\ref{alg:pDCA}.